JoaoDobrowolski/JoaoDobrowolski/README.md

 <div align="justify">
 <p>
-💻 Front-End is my passion (though Back-End is important too) 🛡️ The quality I value most is honor
+💻 Front-End is my passion (though Back-End is important too)<br>
+🛡️ The quality I value most is honor<br>
-🐕 I have 4 dogs
+🐕 I have 4 dogs<br>
-:electron: I can spend hours talking about physics
+:electron: I can spend hours talking about physics<br>
-😛 My first programming language was C++
+😛 My first programming language was C++<br>
-🌊 The best place to be is at the beach
+🌊 The best place to be is at the beach<br>
-👨‍👩‍👧‍👦 I love hanging out with friends or playing with them on Discord ⚙️ I've worked in mechanical engineering, where I performed various solid and fluid simulations 🧙 I love fantasy movies, especially The Lord of the Rings and Harry Potter
+👨‍👩‍👧‍👦 I love hanging out with friends or playing with them on Discord<br>
+⚙️ I've worked in mechanical engineering, where I performed various solid and fluid simulations<br>
+🧙 I love fantasy movies, especially The Lord of the Rings and Harry Potter<br>
 </p>
 </div>